ThiagoDonato/cse15l-lab-reports/Lab-Report-1.md

 [user@sahara ~]$ cat
 ^C
 ```
 This command tried to read each file parameter and print out standard output.
 I didn't specify any files, so it wasn't reading anything.
-This is not an error, terminal is waiting for an input.
+This output is not an error, terminal is waiting for an input.
 To get back to the command line, I used control+C. Working directory was still /home.
 # 2. Using the command with a path to a directory as an argument
 ## cd
 ```